Test ID: PARID Parasite Identification, Varies

 When this test is ordered, 1 of the 2 reflex tests above will be performed and charged based on whether the object is an arthropod or worm.
 For parasite artifacts and nonhuman parasites, the reflex test performed will be based on whether the object most closely resembles a worm (eg, mucus strands, food material, fibers) or an arthropod (eg, ticks, mites, free-living insects).

-See Parasitic Investigation of Stool Specimens Algorithm in Special Instructions.
+For more information see Parasitic Investigation of Stool Specimens Algorithm.

 Reflex Tests